 Universal Studios of Orlando Quick Review

-If you checked out my previous blog under Entertain the Beast: Islands of Adventure you'll know the 411 on where I stood, how I got my tickets, etc. etc. Universal Studios is right next to Islands of Adventure and is more of a scenic park in comparison to its counterpart.
+If you checked out my previous blog about Islands of Adventure, you'll know the 411 on where I stood, how I got my tickets, etc. etc. Universal Studios is right next to Islands of Adventure and is more of a scenic park in comparison to its counterpart.
 There were several rides we got on but by far there were more rides at Islands of Adventure.

 My son is in his Transformers phase so needless to say he loved Universal Studios.
 While we were there a live parade with the Secret Life of Pets, Dora, Spongebob, etc. ensued... it was cute and more of a pop up event.
 Universal Studio also had more characters out in about such as Curious George, the old guy from Back to the Future, Woody the Woodpecker, Optimus Prime, etc. Every section of Universal is also designed like a major city in the United States such as Hollywood, New York, etc. If your more into the scenic route, meet and greets, and kid friendly rides I would definitely go with Universal Studios.
 Ok, so.... ride review:

 Transformers the Ride 3D: For reasons stated earlier, my son's favorite ride and mines as well if I am being frank.
 We went thru a simulation similar to the Amazing Spiderman ride.
 It was right in the middle of a battle between Optimus and the decepticons.

 Shrek 4-D: So you enter into a room first where your given an intro into the theme of the ride.
 The Prince is dead, his spirit is after Fiona, etc. (I won't ruin the ride).
 Than you get into a movie theater and watch the story unfold with splashed of water, fairy dust, and moving chairs.